 You have to plan ahead if you intend to visit the Canadian Rockies during the summer.
 Last-minute campsites, especially ones that have power and hot water, are nearly impossible to come by.
 The best of the backcountry campsites are also snatched up on the day they become available.
 I like to go where the seasons take me and let the weather dictate activities but the majority of the Canadian Rockies are well-known and planning ahead is an unfortunate reality to having a great vacation or a nomadic lifestyle like ours.

 The first item on the list when visiting the Canadian Rockie should be recreation.
 This translates to backpacking, hiking, cycling, climbing, and kayaking.
 Which trails do we want to spend our summer days exploring?
-The Canadian Rockies have far too many amazing trails to choose from but we are working on a list and the amount of time (days) we recommend for each.
-We also give seasonal recommendations based on the elevation at which each trail is found.
+The Canadian Rockies have far too many amazing trails to choose from.
+Here are our favorite backpacking trails and top 40 day hikes to get you started.
+Make sure to pay attention to seasonal recommendations which are based on the elevation at which each trail is found.
 It is important to pick trails that can be hiked at the time you choose to explore the Canadian Rockies.

 Everyone is going to have different expectations for a campsite.
 Some drive massive RVs that will be nearly impossible to find a spot for outside of a few campgrounds in Banff.
 Others want everything to be provided for them in the form of glamping and here too a few campsites in Banff will fulfill those expectations (called oTENTik).
 We have solar on our roof so we seek to stay in campgrounds that have open skies.
 If there is too much tree cover we need access to power.
 After a few days of backpacking out on the trail hot showers are also a must.
 We have to have cell phone reception for internet access.
 Wifi is usually too slow in campgrounds and also non-existent in the Canadian National Park campgrounds.
 A nearby laundromat, grocery store, and propane refill places are also essential needs for long term camping.